What To Do RIGHT NOW

 Messages, emails, screenshots, voicemails, and call logs are evidence.
 Even if the content is embarrassing or distressing, do not delete it.

-You don’t need to look at it right now.
+We don’t need to look at it right now.
 Just don’t erase it.

 Step 3: Stop responding to the extortionist

-You do not need to reply.
+We do not need to reply.
 Continued contact often escalates threats.

-Step 4: Secure your accounts
+Step 4: Secure our accounts

 - Change passwords on email, social media, and financial accounts